ikunetwork/WhitePaper/README.md

 * `reputationScore` is part of `devTools`.
 All participants will be subject to a profile linked `reputationScore` which accounts for utilization of IN resources and behavior, allowing for meritocratic decision-making based in scientific liquidity.
 All IN participants start with the same `reputationScore`, but will be separated by VR and non-VR. `reputationScore` may increase to `power`, `super_power` and `grand_maester`.
 This enables the best ideas to flow freely, producing efficient and rapid evolution based on merits.[32](./#f32) Participants will be obligated to provide `reputationScore` to other participants they have digitally engaged.
 The `reputationScore` will be publicly available.

-### Request for Proposals

-The IN will serve to produce requests for peer reviewed proposals `RFP` in response to the `researchTarget`.
-A VR will be able to submit proposals at any time as paid for by the IN reserve, whereas non-VR will be required to post a bond to submit a proposal, in response to a `RFP`.

-An `RFP` is required to consist of \(i\) a principal investigator PI and/or Project Lead that leads the R&D team along with the `RST[x]` Holders that the PI and his/her team will have to answer to \(see below `RST[x]` value\), \(ii\) how much capital is being raised and for what percentage of `RST[x]`, with proposers encouraged to not issue 100% of `RST[x]` to account for future capital requirements and \(iii\) the scientific justification of proposed R&D. A standard `RST[x]` proposal template will be provided by the IN for `RFP`.
-Further `RFP` value may be determined by the IKU user submitting the proposal, allowing for a flat environment in which value proposition may be programmed into an `RST[x]`.
-This leaves significant room for `RST[x]` value creativity.

-IKU peer review serves as the IKU R&D consensus mechanism, with the ultimate goal of compounding R&D information efficiency and capital to realize new medicines at scale.
+### The\_Library\_Exchange <citation Zero to One/Stanford Course>

+Network-based computational bio analysis has become a strategy for determining R&D pipelines due to the ever-increasing pace of bio and chemical information available.<sup>[33](#f33)</sup> Various different computational approaches, including deep learning, matrix factorization methods and various algorithms have proved beneficial in navigating the wealth of information to uncover potential leads.<sup>[34](#f34)</sup> .
+This data is often fragmented and to date, has lacked economic incentive for the proper capital formation to enable clinical trials.
+IKU will serve to provide an open-source algorithm based in computational bio analysis to propose R&D/clinical trials, for use by anyone with internet access.

  Participants will use the `devTools` to peer review.
 The IN peer review process to score an `RFP` can be defined as a function:

 ```text
 `s` = `f(a,b,c)` = `RFP` score - PUBLIC